 However, the other strengths of the MFT system are still true.
-Lenses can be scaled down, and smaller sensors are more effectively stabilised.
+Lenses can be scaled down, and smaller sensors are more effectively stabilized.
 In the age where noise levels are hardly a concern at most ISO levels, many photographers prefer these.

 There are also speed booster adaptors available for Canon EF and Nikon F mounts.
-These concentrate the image circle of the full frame lenses onto the smaller sensor and shorten their focal lengths.
-This largely gives back their full frame behaviour and light gathering capability.
+These concentrate the image circle of the full frame lenses onto the smaller sensor and shorten the focal length.

 Sensor and Image Quality

-Autofocus and Burst
+Autofocus and Burst Mode